Scam Detective

 March 18, 2026

-Americans file an average of 10,277 Do Not Call complaints every business day.
-That works out to roughly 2.6 million complaints per year, and the rate keeps climbing.
+Looking at 2.4 million individual complaints filed between February 2025 and March 2026, Americans filed an average of 10,277 Do Not Call complaints every business day.
+The rate keeps climbing.
 March 2025 averaged 10,174 complaints daily.
-By February 2026, that jumped to 11,356 per day.
-An 11.6% increase over twelve months tells the story of an escalating problem.
+By February 2026, that jumped to 11,356 per day, an 11.6% increase over twelve months that tells the story of an escalating problem.

 The monthly patterns follow predictable seasonal shifts.
 August and September 2025 spiked above 11,000 daily complaints, while April and May dropped closer to 9,200.
 Tax season drives IRS impersonation scams.
 Holiday shopping periods fuel fake package delivery calls and credit card offers.
 Scammers follow the calendar like any other business.